Find answers to these common financial aid questions

-Yes: Graduating students can email a request for a budget increase to pay for the Minnesota State Bar exam, currently $600 with laptop fee.
-The Grad PLUS loan amount needed to pay out $600 after loan fees are deducted is $626.
+Yes: Graduating students will be offered a budget increase to pay for the Minnesota State Bar exam, currently $700 with laptop fee.
+The Grad PLUS loan amount needed to pay out $700 after loan fees are deducted is $730.
 If you are taking the Bar Exam in a different state, please send an email to the Financial Aid Office with documentation showing that state’s cost and requesting additional loan funds.

 Can the cost of BarBri or a bar prep course be added to the cost-of-attendance?

 Unfortunately no. BarBri costs cannot be added to the annual school cost-of-attendance to be funded by federal loans because BarBri is not applicable to the school’s credits to earn the J.D.
 This is a longstanding problem for law students that has been addressed over the years by the ABA and particularly Access Group, Inc.—a former federal loan lender.

 Instead, to fund BarBri and related costs after graduation, lenders make private non-federal “Bar Loans” and “Education Loans” available to students.
 As non-federal private loans, Bar and Education loans are subject to private loan underwriting requirements.
 Loan terms vary from lender to lender.
 In today’s tighter lending environment, students are finding that private loans now require co-signers, may have variable interest rates, and may not be available when other loans total more than the lender’s aggregate debt limit.

 We are ready to help you evaluate your private loan borrowing options.
 Send us an email, stop in, or make an appointment.

 How do I get financial aid for J-term classes?